okjuan/vbook/_posts/2025-09-25-revise-a-sentence.md

 > The sunshine and cool air of September in the PNW brings me joy.

-> I rejoice in the September sunshine and cool air in the coastal cities of the PNW.
+> I rejoice in the sunshine and cool air of September in the coastal cities of the PNW.

 > In the coastal cities of the PNW September maintains the summer sunshine as it